 Final thoughts...

-If you’re thinking about retirement, you might have lots of questions buzzing around your mind about whether it’s the right step for you – and if it is, then when and how?
-We hope this article has helped narrow down some of these questions, so that you can see things a bit clearer.
+If you’re thinking about retirement, you might have lots of questions buzzing around your mind about whether it’s the right step for you – and if it is, when and how?
+We hope this article has helped narrow down some questions and helped you see a little clearer.

-With so many options for what you could do with the next phase of your life, it can help to start by focusing on what you want to do.
+With many options for the next phase of your life, it can help to focus on what you want to do.
 What would bring you fulfilment?
-And who do you want to be in the next chapter of your life?
+And who would you like to be in the next chapter of your life?

-For ideas, you might like to read our article; 22 brilliant retirement ideas for any age.
+For ideas, you might like our article: 22 brilliant retirement ideas for any age.

 "Retirement is a blank sheet of paper.
 It's a chance to redesign your life into something new and different."